human-conditions/yodrew.github.io-original/_pages/darkness.md

 #### blinds

 To darken windows, use one of the five methods I have come up with---foil, plastic, panel, velcro, and rollerblind---or have blackout blinds custom made with side rails for 10-100x the money.
-Or invent something else.
+Or invent something of your own.

 ##### constraints